 Other related areas of Jen’s expertise, study, or practice include watercolor painting, Jewish chanting, Kabbalah, Hebrew, Classical Chinese medicine, embodiment work, attachment trauma and healing, mindful communication, astrology, psychic and intuitive development, reincarnation, paranormal encounters, consciousness, and time travel.

 Most recently, Jen worked as a tech content marketing executive in both Israel and the U.S. Previously, she was a journalist and a children’s book club editor.
 She also founded, in 2007, Mindful Living NJ, a consulting company supporting holistic health and wellness practitioners with marketing, communications, and event planning.
 In the years since, Jen has worked as a content marketing consultant and strategist to many holistic health professionals, entrepreneurs, and wellness practitioners.

 An early blogger, in the late 90s, Jen wrote a weekly column about Buffy the Vampire Slayer for the site ScoopMe, and at the height of the Mommy Blog scene in the late 2000s, wrote searingly honest hot takes on health as “The Wellness Bitch.”

 As a freelance journalist, Jen has reported for multiple news outlets — including The Times of Israel and the Arizona Jewish Post — covering books, literature, healing therapies, science, technology, psychic phenomena, community activism, and cultural events.

-While living in the Northern Israel kibbutz community of Hannaton from 2010-2017, Jen received a Master of Arts degree at the Shaindy Rudoff Graduate Program in Creative Writing at Bar-Ilan University.
+While living in the Northern Israel kibbutz community of Hannaton from 2010-2017, Jen studied creative nonfiction and poetry at Bar-Ilan University in Tel Aviv.